 Leila needs an intervention.

 Life transitions, like parenthood, often necessitate adjustments in social relationships.
-Research from Harvard Medical School highlights that these transitions can evoke a sense of grief for the changes that come with them.
+These transitions can evoke a sense of grief for the changes that come with them.
 For those like Leila who are not experiencing similar life milestones, it’s important to acknowledge these feelings of loss and isolation.
 Engaging in reflective practices, such as journaling or seeking therapy, can provide Leila with insights into her emotional landscape and help her navigate these feelings constructively.

 By understanding that such feelings are a normal response to relational shifts, she can approach her friendships with greater compassion and openness.